hmlendea/nfs2re/README.md

-# Need for Speed 2 Extended Edition
+# Need for Speed 2 Remastered Edition

 This is a project based on [NFSIISE](https://github.com/zaps166/NFSIISE) that aims to provide additional functionality on top of what the original game has to offer.